HanSolo/jfxcentral-data/links/2024/2024-11/2024-11-08/readme.md

   * "_[JTaccuino](https://github.com/jtaccuino/jtaccuino) is a notebook developed for Java programmers, allowing users to interactively experiment with code._"
   * "_The DeepNets project, which is a reference implementation of JSR 381, recently [boasted new tooling enhancements](https://x.com/DeepNetts/status/1835292030315995390)._"
 * [**saige!** shared on Bluesky](https://bsky.app/profile/catgirlin.space/post/3l7u33iijn42k): "_I made a little animation in JavaFX.
 Gonna try and convince my group that we should use it for our project as a loading screen._"
+* [**Anthony Goubard** shared a screenshot](https://x.com/Anthony_Goubard/status/1853791630815277332): "_New in the IDE plugin 'Applet Runner': JavaFXApplet and SceneApplet classes to run a JavaFX application (or scene) embedded in your IDE.
+See the demo of TilesFX from **Gerrit Grunwald** running in IntelliJ IDEA._"

 ## JFX Central

+* [Message from **Dirk Lemmermann**](https://x.com/dlemmermann/status/1853719535901122837): "_JFX Central is now available as a web app, a desktop app, and an iOS application (via Gluon).
+We still need to get it into the Google Play Store.
+Anyone up for the job?
+If any code changes are required I could work on that.
+I just need somebody to take over the deployment part to the Play Store.
+I do not feel at home at all in the Android space :-)_"
 * The overview of the September Links Of The Week is [published on Foojay](https://foojay.io/today/javafx-links-of-october-2024/).
 * New content:
   * Video: [JavaFX In Action with Özkan Pakdil about Swaggerific](https://www.jfx-central.com/videos/3_T0LDZ-Wt4)